SurrealPartisan/shiofaioth/README.md

 #### Tense- and aspect-like information
 In Shiofaioth, verbs are not inflected by tense or aspect.
 Adverbs and phrases describing time etc. can be used to convey this information instead, if the context isn't enough.
 A past tense may be translated for example with the phrase "aikai mas" ("earlier").
 This is not needed if there is a specific indication of time, e.g. "duil dai fieme duirin" ("yesterday").
 Similarly, a future tense can be translated with "muoehaei mas" ("later").
 A present tense can be explicitly translated with the adverb "aura" ("now", "currently").

-#### Impersonal verbs and passive-like form
+#### Impersonal verbs, passive-like form and detransitive
 There is no dummy pronoun in Shiofaioth.
 Instead, for impersonal verbs the subject can just be left out.
 For example, "it rains" translates to "xae-rein-duei".
 Similarly, the english passive without an agent can be translated by leaving out the subject.
 To emphasize the object in the same way as in the English passive, the free word order my be utilized to bring it to the front.
 For example, "books are loaned from the library" can be translated as "ein kietab mui die-lain-fioi feix liraeria".
 A passive with an agent may also be translated by bringing the object to the front and leaving the subject to the last position.

+Detransitive is unmarked.
+That means basically that even a transitive verb can be used without an object.

 #### Infinitive and participles
 The infinitive is a verb without the pre- and postpositions given to a predicate.
 Infinitives are used by auxiliary verbs like "puedaen" ("can") and some other verbs like "kiere" ("to want").
-An infinitive can also be used as a noun, meaning the action/event described by the verb, or the product of it.
+An infinitive can also be used as a noun, meaning the action/event described by the verb, or the product of it, or sometimes (if the action has no product) the object of it.
 In most cases these nouns belong to class 2, as they are by definition *someone's* actions.
 In some cases that doesn't make sense, though, so for example "ui rein" ("rain") is a class 3 noun.
 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
 * Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai raiboud* miem-ka.", "The explosion was my work."